 [IMAGE]

-Accompanying
+Accompanying word

 Prof. em.
 Dr. Wilhelm Barthlott, Professor of Botany at the University of Bonn, long-time Director of the Nees Institute for Plant Biodiversity and the Botanical Gardens of the University of Bonn, member of several scientific academies, winner of the German Environmental Prize and other awards.